|

 Bio:

-Mary Rudge speaks internationally at universities, schools, cultural events, and libraries, on five continents on teaching
+Mary Rudge speaks internationally at universities, schools, cultural events, and libraries, on five

-peace skills and Poetry as a Healing Art.
-She was awarded Honorary Doctorates in Greece, Taiwan, New York, nominated for a Nobel Peace Prize for her literary work,
+continents on teaching peace skills and Poetry as a Healing Art.
+She was awarded Honorary Doctorates in Greece, Taiwan,

-crowned in ceremony at the City Hall Rotunda, San Francisco as an international Poet Laureate.
-She has been the Poet Laureate for the
+for her literary work, named Princess of Poetry in Italy, crowned in ceremony at the City Hall Rotunda, San Francisco as an international Poet Laureate.
+She has been

-City of Alameda since 2002.
-Newspapers have called her a global catalyst and one of the Bay Area's most charismatic poets.
+the Poet Laureate for the City of Alameda since 2002.
+Newspapers have called her a global catalyst and one of the Bay

-Her books include "Water Planet" (Leopold Senghor wrote the preface), "Hungary, Austria and Other Passions", "Poems for Ireland" "Beat, She Can't be Beat", and a Beatzine
+Area's most charismatic poets.
+Her books include "Water Planet" (Leopold Senghor wrote the preface), "Hungary, Austria and Other Passions", "Poems

-publication: "When The Rapture Comes."
-She co-edited "Poets and Peace International" for ten years which
+She Can't be Beat", and a Beatzine publication: "When The Rapture Comes."
+She co-edited "Poets and Peace

-went to numerous countries with poems in seven languages, "State of Peace: The Women Speak," "Poems
+International" for ten years which went to numerous countries with poems in seven languages, "State of Peace:

-from Street Spirit" (on homelessness and other social issues), "The Human Face of Love" on Mental Health issues,
+The Women Speak," "Poems from Street Spirit" (on homelessness and other social issues), "The Human

-and most recently edited three volumes of peace poems by local poets "Farewell to Armaments", "Flaunt Peace in the
+Face of Love" on Mental Health issues, and most recently edited three volumes of peace poems by local poets "Farewell

-Face of War" and "For You World Peace IMAGINE."
+to Armaments", "Flaunt Peace in the Face of War" and "For You World Peace IMAGINE."

 The Least Tern's Turn On The Edge of Extinction On the Mothballed Runway Of the Alameda Naval